 - For clarity and quick wins: cashback or credit-based systems.

-- For flexibility and personalization: points-based programs.
+- For flexibility and personalized offers: points-based programs.

-- For habit formation around simple actions: visit- or mission-based systems.
+- For habit formation around simple actions: visit or mission-based systems.

-- For high-frequency categories: subscription models.
+- For high-frequency categories: subscription models with free food perks.

 - For premium positioning: tiered programs with experiential rewards.

 Step 4: Design earn and redemption mechanics.
-Structure your program so the first reward is achievable within two to three visits or roughly $40–50 of spending.
-This creates early engagement and proves value quickly.
-Points-based systems commonly use one point per dollar with initial rewards at 75–100 points.
-Visit-based systems might offer the first reward after three to five visits with increasingly valuable rewards at higher thresholds.
+Structure your program so the first reward is achievable within two to three visits or roughly $40 to $50 of spending.
+This creates early engagement and proves value quickly to repeat customers.

 Step 5: Select technology solutions.
 Choose technology that integrates with your existing POS and supports automated earning and redemption.
-Look for real-time point tracking, staff visibility into member status and available rewards, email and SMS automation, reporting and analytics plus a mobile-friendly interface for guest account management.

-Step 6: Develop your communication strategy.
-Create a one-sentence value proposition for guests: “Earn points with every visit and get free appetizers, entrées and exclusive experiences.”
-Train staff to mention the program consistently with a simple script such as: “Would you like to earn points on today’s order?
-It takes 30 seconds to join.”
+Train staff to mention the program consistently with a simple script such as: "Would you like to earn points on today's order?
+It takes 30 seconds to join."

 Step 7: Plan your launch campaign.
 Start with a six to eight-week pilot at one or two locations.
-Set specific success criteria such as transaction attachment rate, redemption rate and measurable lift in member frequency.
-Offer an enrollment incentive like “Join today and get 25 bonus points” to jumpstart participation.
+Set specific success criteria such as transaction attachment rate, redemption rate, and measurable lift in member frequency.

 Step 9: Implement targeted promotions.
-Use data-driven offers rather than blanket discounts.
-Examples include double points on slow days, bonus points for trying new menu items, or special rewards for pickup orders.
-Each promotion should support a specific business objective and include a measurement plan.
+Use data-driven personalized offers rather than blanket discounts.
+Examples include double points on slow days, bonus reward points for trying new menu items, or special rewards for pickup orders.

 Measuring Loyalty Program Success